pyralog/pyralog/blog/1-introducing-dlog.md

 ## What if there was a better way?

-**DLog is a distributed log system that unifies all of these capabilities into a single, coherent platform.**
+**Pyralog is a distributed log system that unifies all of these capabilities into a single, coherent platform.**

 But this isn't just another "kitchen sink" database that tries to do everything poorly.
-DLog achieves this unification through fundamental architectural innovations that make it **faster than specialized systems** in their own domains:
+Pyralog achieves this unification through fundamental architectural innovations that make it **faster than specialized systems** in their own domains:

 - **15.2M writes/sec** (4.8× faster than Kafka)
 - **45.2M reads/sec** (5.6× faster than Kafka)